I’m a Celebrity viewers criticise Fred Sirieix over ‘annoying’ Josie Gibson treatment

 I’m a Celebrity viewers are saying the same thing about Fred Sirieix and his “annoying” and “unbearable” treatment of Josie Gibson.

-The 2023 series is in full swing, with the first star voted out of the jungle on Sunday (3 December).
+The 2023 series is in full swing, with the second star to be voted off the series announced in Monday night’s episode (4 December).
 Contestants include JLS singer Marvin Humes, ex-EastEnders actor Danielle Harold and GB News host Nigel Farage.

 But it’s First Dates maître d' Sirieix who has repeatedly found himself at the centre of tensions in the camp.